Penrith Stadium: Naming rights

 Penrith Stadium was sponsored by Credit Union Australia, who previously held the naming rights, from early 2006 until 31 October 2010.
 The stadium's name was sometimes shortened to CUA Stadium.

 On 22 January 2011, it was announced that sport betting agency Centrebet had acquired the rights to the sponsorship name of the stadium until 2016.
 Under their sponsorship rights the stadium was also known as the "Centrebet Stadium Penrith".

 On 21 June 2011, it was announced that, for the Women in League round of the NRL, Centrebet had agreed to forego the naming rights for one week, during which time the stadium would officially be known as McGrath Foundation Stadium.

 On 28 January 2014, it was announced that sport betting agency Sportingbet acquired the rights to the sponsorship name of the stadium, changing the stadium's name to Sportingbet Stadium Penrith.
 In 2015, Pepper Money replaced Sportingbet as the naming rights sponsor, renaming the stadium to Pepper Stadium.

 At the end of 2017, Pepper Group ended its sponsorship of the ground and the stadium was renamed Panthers Stadium.

 On 22 March 2021, BlueBet was announced as the stadium's naming rights partner, signing a two-year deal.

+On 12 March 2026, it was announced that the Australian-based travel agency Helloworld Travel acquired the rights to the sponsorship name of the stadium, changing the stadium's name to Helloworld Stadium.